girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

 ### 5.7.2 Types
  - Amazon S3 Standard - General purpose
- - Amazon S3 Standard-Infrequent Access (not accessed ver often)
+ - Amazon S3 Standard-Infrequent Access (not accessed very often)
  - Amazon S3 one Zone-Infrequent Access (you can recreate and fine with losing it)
  - Amazon S3 Intelligent tiering (Not sure which one to choose between frquent and infrequent access)
  - Amazon Glacier (Backups and archives)
  - Amazon Glacier Deep Archive (Backups and archives)

 #### 5.7.2.1 Amazon S3 Standard - General purpose
  - 99.99% availability